theandygross/TCGA_differential_expression/Notebooks/README.md

 ### Imports and Globals
 * [Global_Parameters](Global_Parameters.ipynb) this is used to store all of the hard paths being used throughout the analysis.
 You should manually edit this file to point to where your data is stored locally.
 * [Imports](./Imports.ipynb) import some commonly used data and functions into the Python enviroment.
 This is used to avoid muddying up analysis files with boilerplate import and functions.
 I generally load everything in the notebook globally by importing it (this requires first loading the [NotebookImport package](https://github.com/theandygross/NotebookImport)).
+* [GTEX](./GTEX.ipynb) Downloads and handles tissue-specific expression data from the GTEX project.

 ### Initial fraction upregulated screen